 Climate & Beaches

 Beach-going is practically a way of life in Rio de Janeiro, so as one would guess, there’s and there’s quite an impressive assortment of them to choose from.
 Of course, a trip to Rio isn’t complete without a stop at Ipanema or Copacabana beaches, where people-watching is a competitive (and fun!) sport.
 There are also a number of more secluded beaches, like Prainha and Arpoador Beach, which are known for great surf conditions.

 Start with an aerial tour of Rio de Janeiro.
-Whether you hike Sugarloaf Mountain or take a helicopter tour over Christ the Redeemer, this city is impressive and grand from above.
+Whether you hike Sugarloaf Mountain or take a helicopter ride over Christ the Redeemer, this city is impressive and grand from above.
 Rio is world-famous for its beaches, including Copacabana and Ipanema, which are the see-and-be-seen hotspots of Brazil.
 Within the city there are a number of stunning theatres, museums, and monasteries to explore filled with cultural treasures.
 The city is also known for its open-air cafes, so enjoy the great weather and sip a caipirinha, a mojito-styled local drink.
 For sports enthusiasts, stroll by some of the venues from the 2016 Summer Olympics!